talorlik/INTPolybotServiceAWS/README.md

 ## Testing

-1. I created a bash script, `load_test.sh` which sends messages directly to the identity SQS Queue.
+1. I created a bash script, `load_test.sh` which sends messages directly to the identify SQS Queue.
 The images must be pre-loaded to S3 and the image name list must be updated in the script itself.
 This simulates increased traffic.
 2. Navigate to the **CloudWatch** console, observe the metrics related to CPU utilization for your Yolo5 instances.
 You should see a noticeable increase in CPU utilization during the period of increased load.
 3. After ~3 minutes, as the CPU utilization crosses the threshold of 60%, **CloudWatch alarms** will be triggered.
    Check your ASG size, you should see that the desired capacity increases in response to the increased load.